 Impressment is the practice of forcing civilians into military service.
-It was occasionally practiced by the British Royal Navy in colonial America, usually when the victims were vulnerable or drunk.
+It was occasionally practised by the British Royal Navy in colonial America, usually when the victims were vulnerable or drunk.
 Impressment was a cause of tension between colonial Americans and the British military.

-Indentured servitude was a form of forced labour practiced in the 18th century.
+Indentured servitude was a form of forced labour practised in the 18th century.
 Most indentured servants were petty criminals or had defaulted on debts.
 They were arrested, detained and ‘sold’ as unpaid labour, usually for a fixed period of time.

 Journal of Occurrences

 The Journal of Occurrences was a series of newspaper articles, published anonymously in New York in 1768-69.
-These articles recounted events in Boston, focusing on the poor behaviour, violence and intimidation of British troops stationed there.
+These articles recounted events in Boston, focusing on poor behaviour, violence and intimidation of British troops stationed there.
 Samuel Adams is often cited as the author of some or all of these articles, though evidence for this is lacking.

 This page was written by Steve Thompson and Jennifer Llewellyn.
 To reference this page, use the following citation: